Bayesian Mixed Multidimensional Scaling for Auditory Processing: Application to Neural Tone Distances

 \section{Application to Neural Tone Distances}

-In this section, we discuss the results produced by our method applied to the two populations' tone distances data described in Section \ref{sec: data}.
-Our inference goals, we recall, include understanding similarities in terms of stimuli distances between subjects within and across Mandarin and non-Mandarin listeners as well as comparing individual and group latent feature values.
-The selected number of dimension $H$ is $3$ since after the burn-in the adaptive criterion discussed in Section \ref{sec: no of features} suggested to sample from $H=2$ in $5\%$ of the MCMC iterations and from $H=3$ in $95\%$ of the iterations.
+In this section, we discuss the results produced by our method applied to the two groups' tone distance data described in Section~\ref{sec: data}.
+Our inference goals, we recall, include understanding similarities in terms of stimulus distances between subjects within and across Mandarin and non-Mandarin listeners as well as comparing individual and group latent feature values.
+The selected number of dimensions $H$ is $3$ since, after the burn-in, the adaptive criterion discussed in Section~\ref{sec: no of features} suggested sampling from $H=2$ in $5\%$ of the MCMC iterations and from $H=3$ in $95\%$ of the iterations.

-Figure \ref{fig: box_avg_delta_s_real} shows the posterior point estimates and $90\%$ credible intervals of the group distances $\delta_{j,s,r}$ between each of the $\binom{4}{2}=6$ pairs of tones.
-We can see similar ranking (across groups $j$'s) of the pairs of tones according to $\delta_{j,s,r}$.
-Indeed, after discarding individual differences, in both populations, the pairs of Mandarin tones $\{2,3\}$ and $\{2,4\}$ exhibited the strongest degree of neural dissimilarity whereas pairs $\{1,2\}$ and $\{1,4\}$ exhibited the strongest degree of neural similarity.
-These findings are corroborated by empirical evidence from the preliminary analysis of the data in Section \ref{sec: data}.
-Note that although the rankings between the point estimates are similar, they are not exactly the same across the two groups and that there is more uncertainty, quantified via the posterior credible intervals, in the non-Mandarin group due to greater variability across these individuals.
-Moreover, consistent with recent neuroscience work \citep{llanos2017hidden,reetzke2018tracing}, we observe a better separation between neural representations of tones in the group of native listeners of Mandarin Chinese, relative to the group of non-native listeners of Mandarin Chinese.
+Figure~\ref{fig: box_avg_delta_s_real} shows the posterior point estimates and $90\%$ credible intervals of the group distances $\delta_{j,s,r}$ between each of the $\binom{4}{2}=6$ pairs of tones.
+We can see a similar ranking (across groups $j$) of the pairs of tones according to $\delta_{j,s,r}$.
+Indeed, after discarding individual differences, in both groups, the pairs of Mandarin tones $\{2,3\}$ and $\{2,4\}$ exhibited the strongest degree of neural dissimilarity, whereas pairs $\{1,2\}$ and $\{1,4\}$ exhibited the strongest degree of neural similarity.
+These findings are corroborated by empirical evidence from the preliminary analysis of the data in Section~\ref{sec: data}.
+Note that although the rankings between the point estimates are similar, they are not exactly the same across the two groups, and that there is more uncertainty, quantified via the posterior credible intervals, in the non-Mandarin group due to greater variability across these individuals.
+Moreover, consistent with recent neuroscience work \citep{llanos2017hidden, reetzke2018tracing}, we observe a better separation between neural representations of tones in the group of native listeners of Mandarin Chinese, relative to the group of non-native listeners.